Important Changes to the Real Estate Award

 Minimum commission only rate

-The new minimum commission-only rate is now 31.5% of an employer’s gross commission.
+The new minimum commission-only rate is now 31.5% (excluding GST and conjunctional agent fees) of an employer’s gross commission.

 Annual leave for commission only employees

-If you do have commission-only arrangements with some of your employees, or you are considering employing real estate agents on such arrangements, it would be best practice to have the agreements reviewed by a solicitor with expertise in this area of law.
+If you do have commission-only arrangements with some of your employees, or you are considering employing real estate agents on such arrangements, it would be best practice to have the agreements reviewed by a solicitor with expertise in employment and industrial law.
+Our team at BAL Lawyers has the expertise to assist with any employment law matters you may have concerning your employment or your business.

 Please contact our Employment and Industrial Law Group if you would like your employment agreements reviewed.